Assessing signal cross talk between extreme-mass-ratio inspirals and Galactic binaries in LISA data: Model

 We always used uniform priors spanning 40\% symmetrically around both masses and 50\% around the luminosity distance.
 The MBH spin $a$ was uniform on $[0.1,0.9]$; the initial semi-latus rectum $p_0$ on $[10M,12M]$; the initial eccentricity $e_0$ on $[0.05,0.5]$; and the initial cosine of inclination $x_0$ on $[-0.9,0.9]$.
 Spin and sky angles had independent isotropic priors on the unit sphere: $(\cos q_{K},\phi_{K}),(\cos q_{S},\phi_{S})\sim\mathcal{U}([-1,1]\times[0,2\pi))$.

-In all investigations, we assumed a known PSD which is a combination of instrumental and GB foreground noise.
-The analytical noise model (named ``sangria'') is given in~\cite{LDC} and described in~\cite{Deng:2025wgk}.
+In all investigations, we assumed a known PSD, which is a combination of instrumental and unresolved GB foreground noise.
+In that sense, it implicitly assumes successful subtraction of resolvable GBs.
+The analytical noise model (named ``sangria'') is given in~\cite{LDC} and derived using the method described in~\cite{Karnesis:2021tsh}.
+We stress that this is not a PSD estimated in the global fit, but rather an analytical approximation, which is nevertheless close to the PSD estimated in~\cite{Deng:2025wgk}.

 Note that the Galactic foreground varies in time due to the motion of LISA, forming cyclo-stationary noise~\cite{Digman:2022jmp}.
 We have ignored these variations and used the PSD averaged over a one-year period.
 This implies that our results are somewhat conservative in the size of credible intervals, but the main findings remain valid.

 The convergence of the MCMC was monitored visually using corner and trace plots and through an effective number of samples.